HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-SDOH-assessment-intro.md

 **Each Observation must support:**

-1. a category code of 'sdoh'
+1. a category code of "LG41762-2"(Social Determinants Of Health)
 2. an SDOH [LOINC] code, if available
 4. references to other US Core SDOH assessments